top of page

 Visualisation Stage in the Different Traditions

 In the iRest form of Yoga Nidra there is no explicit visualisation stage but visualisation is used in other stages such as the Inner Resource stage, where you may be invited to recall memories for the purpose of building a resource of wellbeing to be used both in practice and in everyday life.
-In the Satyananda form of Yoga Nidra there might be a story guided by the facilitator or a series of archetypal images known as ‘spot’ images, delivered in a rapid stream to be seen in the mind’s eye.
-And there are no visualisations in the Himalayan tradition.
-This is such a personal part of the practice that I use it with caution and only if I have a specific intent and I know the group/individual.
+In the Satyananda form of Yoga Nidra the visualisation has a huge amount of variability and scope.
+Two of the common ways that visualisations are used in this stage are in the form of a story or journey guided by the facilitator or a series of archetypal images known as ‘spot’ images, delivered in a rapid stream to be seen in the mind’s eye.
+The Himalayan tradition doesn't include the visualisation stage.
+This is such a personal part of the practice.
+I use it with caution in groups settings because you never know what you might be evoking for each individual.

 East Meets West